top of page

 Lovey Horse

 From barn house broke to thoughtful athlete, Lovey has been a pleasantly surprising outcome and the most fulfilling set of challenges.
-She had not been doing any work for a considerable time when I started her and she had no higher formal training of any kind.
+She had not been doing any work for a considerable amount of time when I started with her and she had no higher formal training of any kind.
 Having a health first training program, many of our first days together were spent working through intestinal discomforts, improper movement, issues managing energy, and a general obstruction to physical activity; No concept of a lunge line, no trot, and no gait differentiation.

-Thrilled that our training continues today, her natural curiosity and determination has expanded her repertoire into gymnastics, jumping, endurance, and dressage.
+Thrilled that our training continues today, her natural curiosity and determination has expanded her repertoire into gymnastics, jumping, endurance, dressage, and more!
 Her energy levels improve daily and her muscular developments are significant.
 Her training has amounted to many achievements including: cross rail jumps, a fierce lunge, all gaits, and an impressive improvement in the discipline of dressage.

 Lovey is a great example of what the RH training is capable of and a daring love letter to what she is capable of.